 During the normal course of business, the Town may incur claims and other assertions against it from various agencies and individuals.
-Management of the Town and their legal representatives are not aware of any claims or assertions that would affect the fairness of the presentation of the financial statements at December 31, 2020.
+Management of the Town and their legal representatives are not aware of any claims or assertions that would affect the fairness of the presentation of the financial statements at December 31, 2021.

-D. Snow Removal Agreement
+D. Contracts

-In August of 2019 and 2020, the Town entered into an agreement with Highland Galloway (the "Contractor") for snow removal services for six months beginning November 1 at a monthly rate of \$32,418 and \$33,390, respectively.
-For the year ended December 31, 2020, the Town paid the Contractor \$196,450 for snow removal services.
+- 1. In 2020 and 2021, the Town entered into an agreement with Highland Galloway (the "Contractor") for snow removal services for six months beginning November 1 at a monthly rate of \$33,390 and \$34,392, respectively.
+For the year ended December 31, 2021, the Town paid the Contractor \$210,681 for snow removal services. - 2.
+In 2021, the Town entered into an agreement with Charles Abbott Associates, Inc. ("CAA") for building department services with an initial term of one year commencing on May 1, 2021.
+The contract allows for automatic renewals each year.
+Per the terms of the contact, the Town shall compensate CAA 65% of all building permit and plan review fees collected.
+For the year ended December 31, 2021, the Town paid CAA \$81,305 for building department services.